 - Step 1 – Make a course study calendar.

 - Step 2 – Plan your study times.

 - Step 3 – Plan your study sessions.

 Step 1 – Make a course study calendar

 A study calendar will give you an overview of what you need to do throughout your course.
 Your study calendar should include:

 - your course’s start and end dates

-- assignment due dates.
+- assessment due dates.
 You’ll find these on the My OP homepage in the course info.
 If you can’t find them, contact your course leader

 - dates for any practicum, workshop and exams (if your course has them)